readmeio/hoot/README.md

   - See the `swagger-inline` usage in the `/bin/openapi` directory
 - [`rdme`](https://github.com/readmeio/rdme) to upload the OpenAPI to ReadMe's interactive [API Explorer](https://github.com/readmeio/api-explorer)
   - See the `rdme` usage in the `/bin/openapi` directory
-- [ReadMe JWT](https://docs.readme.com/guides/docs/passing-data-to-jwt) to log users into the API documentation, which allows them to interact with the Hoot API using their Hootr login credentials
+- [ReadMe JWT](https://docs.readme.com/guides/docs/passing-data-to-jwt) to log users into the API documentation, which allows them to interact with the Hoot API using their Hoot login credentials
   - See this example in `/middlewares/jwt.js`
 - [ReadMe API Metrics](https://readme.com/metrics), which allows users to see their API logs within the API documentation and project administrators to view insights based on API usage
   - See this example in `/middlewares/metrics.js`